 Studying the Edge of the Heliosphere

-NASA's Interstellar Mapping and Acceleration Probe (IMAP) mission, which APL is building in partnership with Principal Investigator David McComas of Princeton University, will enable a deeper understanding of the boundary of our heliosphere, the bubble carved in interstellar space by the Sun’s magnetic field that surrounds and protects our solar system.
+NASA’s Interstellar Mapping and Acceleration Probe (IMAP) mission, which APL is building in partnership with Principal Investigator David McComas of Princeton University, will explore our solar neighborhood, called the heliosphere — decoding the messages in particles from the Sun and beyond our cosmic shield.

 Visit Mission Site